STORY / GAMEPLAY

-The CIA called in to hunt for the missing aircraft, and they in turn, call in their top undercover agent, John Glames.
-Using his skill, ingenuity, and an array of gadgets, Glames start his journey in the exotic South American state of Santa Paragua, where the ruling Military Dictator (who's in the top CIA's suspect list), in the search for the stealth.
-He is in a hurry though, as the KGB has also heard about the disappearance, and their agents are hot on the trail!
+The CIA calls in their top undercover agent John Glames to hunt for the missing high-tech combat aircraft.
+Using his skills, ingenuity and an array of gadgets, John sets off to the exotic South American state of Santa Paragua, where the ruling Military Dictator (at the top of CIA's suspects list), in search for the stealth fighter.
+He is in a hurry though as the KGB is already informed about the incident and their agents are hot on its trails.

-Operation Stealth has all the addiction of an interactive adventure, and is totally mouse-driven, making it instantly playable.
-You move Glames around exotic locations, pick up, examine, and use objects and generally interact with the scenery and any characters you meet, all with the click of a mouse button.
+Operation Stealth includes all the addiction an interactive adventure offers and it's 100% mouse-driven, making it highly playable.
+You move Glames around exotic locations, pick up, examine, and use objects and in general interact with the scenery and any characters you meet, all with just a click.

-Operation Stealth offers a totally engrossing story and once you begin to play it, it is doubtful that you will stop until you have completed it!
-A brilliant game, and Delphine's probably the best!
+Operation Stealth has a totally engrossing story and once you start playing, it is doubtful that you will stop until you complete it.
+A brilliant game from Delphine!
+GRAPHICS / SOUND

-Identically to the ST version, the overall presentation here is a nice to look at (although running also in 16 colors), and seemed to be a direct port from the ST. The graphics are well presented and the exotic scenery gives the game the feel of a James Bond story.
-Graphics and animations are well designed and presented, and the overall playability of the game makes for an engrossing and addictive game.
-The lengthy intro sequence give the game a movie-style opening and set the scene for that adventure.
-A good looking interactive adventure with some neat touches of animation such as the greasy looking airport officials and the way in which the hero purposefully strides from one scene to another.
+The graphics on the Amiga are impressive although the use of only 32 colors on-screen (I would expect at least running in EHB with 64 colors).
+Everything is well presented and the exotic scenery gives the game the feel of a James Bond story.
+The characters' animations is done well and the overall playability of the game makes for an engrossing and addictive experience.
+The lengthy intro sequence gives the game a movie-style opening and sets the standards for what will follow.
+Operation Stealth is a beautiful interactive adventure with some neat touches of animation such as the greasy looking airport officials and the way in which the hero purposefully strides from one scene to another.

-The sound is nothing incredible, with pretty basic sampled sound effects here and a few tunes accompanying certain scenes, although the title music is quite groovy.
-But really impressive with the Amiga version is that, the cracked version of the game can be played having the text-to-speech synthesis (offered by the Amiga sound hardware) enabled, and such all text-dialogues are now in speech (but also there is a bug here, in which if the player attempted to click the mouse button in order to skip through the speech faster the game would freeze and have to be rebooted)!
+The sound is nothing incredible, with pretty basic sampled sound effects and a few short tunes covering certain scenes, although the title music is quite groovy.
+A quite impressive detail with a cracked Amiga version is that the game can be played having the text-to-speech synthesis enabled, but -beware- there's also a bug here and if the player attempts to quickly click the mouse button to skip the speech, the game might freeze and will then have to be rebooted).